menu

 Sanderson is a tiny town located in the state of Texas.
 With a population of 664 people and just one neighborhood, Sanderson is the 902nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Sanderson is generally considered to be a blue-collar town.
-37.66% of the Sanderson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sanderson is a blue-collar town, with 37.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sanderson is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Sanderson who work in office and administrative support (15.58%), management occupations (13.31%), and teaching (9.09%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Sanderson is worth considering.